4 Years & 151 Flights Later: Meet An Instagram-Famous Couple That Travels For A Living

-We all daydream about quitting our jobs to travel the world.
-But it wasn't until recently that it morphed into an actual trend, with millennials using hardcore budgeting techniques to achieve the adventures of their dreams.
-Of course, the rest of us can't help but be envious, which is why when people do manage to pull it off, the story can become newsworthy.
+Quitting your life to travel is a common daydream.
+But it wasn't until recently that it morphed into an actual trend, with millennials using frequent flyer miles, credit card churning, and hardcore budgeting techniques to achieve the adventures of their dreams.
+Of course, the rest of us can't help but be envious, which is why when people do manage to put their lives on pause in the name of wanderlust, the story is often big enough to make the local news.
 Not to mention garner a substantial social media following.

 Advertisement